lukeduffy84/gym_subscription_ms4_2/README.md

 #### Guest user to search database for fitness item using search bar available within navbar.

-Result: Pass, all users, regardless of registered/logged in status, can browse through all products, add to bag and make a purchase.
+Result: Pass :white_check_mark:, all users, regardless of registered/logged in status, can browse through all products, add to bag and make a purchase.

 #### Allows guest user to clearly navigate to each of the clearly marked four sections of the website, including 'All Products', 'Supplements', 'Merchandise' and 'Online Coaching'.